Control Statements

 The continue statement in this example terminates the loop counting j and continues with the next iteration of the loop counting i.
 Here is the output of this program:

 Good uses of continue are rare.
-One reason is that Java provides a rich set of loop statements which fit most applications.
+One reason is that Java provides a rich set of loop statements that fit most applications.
 However, for those special circumstances in which early iteration is needed, the continue statement provides a structured way to accomplish it.

-# Using return
+# return

 The last control statement is return.
 The return statement is used to explicitly return from a method.
 That is, it causes program control to transfer back to the caller of the method.
 As such, it is categorized as a jump statement.
+Although a full discussion of return must wait until methods are discussed in Chapter 6, a brief look at return is presented here.

 At any time in a method, the return statement can be used to cause execution to branch back to the caller of the method.
 Thus, the return statement immediately terminates the method in which it is executed.
 The following example illustrates this point.
-Here, return causes execution to return to the Java run-time system, since it is the run-time system that calls main():
+Here, return causes execution to return to the Java run-time system, since it is the run-time system that calls main( ):

 The output from this program is shown here: